Klinger is from Toledo, Ohio, just like his actor, Jamie Farr.

 I Am Not Spock: Almost all of the cast fall into this trope, but some more specific examples include:

-Both Loretta Swit and David Ogden Stiers, in particular, become very agitated when they are asked about the show, or their characters, as they feel that M*A*S*H, and their roles of Margaret and Charles shouldn't be the only thing that defined their careers.
+Both Loretta Swit and David Ogden Stiers, in particular, become very agitated when they are asked about the show, or their characters, as they feel that M*A*S*H and their respective roles of Margaret and Charles shouldn't be the only thing that defined their careers.

 Gary Burghoff has said that he loved Radar, and enjoyed playing the part, up till about Season Three or so, then admits that he was growing tired of Radar turning into his identity outside of the show.